6 Things to Write Down when Contacting a Prospect for the First Time

 1. Unique Details

 It is this information that will help you provide the prospect with a detailed, accurate quote.
 What problem does the prospect have?
 How can you solve the problem for them?
 Can you add value in addition to solving the problem?
 Dig in and get as much relevant info as possible to provide the best solution.
 This will go a long way in ensuring that you know exactly what the person is looking for.
-Additionally, it will save you from contacting the prospect in the near future for more details.
+Additionally, it will save you from contacting the prospect later for details already shared.

 2. Reservations and Objections